The maxim of ‘what gets measured gets done’ is very true.

 The success of any transport program can be measured a number of ways, reflecting the diverse perspectives of the different stakeholders.

-The primary categories of transport system performance are (1) safety, (2) access and (3) mobility.
+The primary categories of transport system performance are safety, access, mobility and environment.

 These contribute to community outcomes such as health and safety; liveability and a strong economy.